Published on April 1, 2025

 In Canada, approximately 2.7 million people now participate in some form of gig work¹, representing roughly 14% of the workforce.
 Whether they're driving for Uber, freelancing as graphic designers, or delivering Skip the Dishes orders, these workers are navigating an economic landscape their parents never imagined.

-The Numbers Behind the Hustle
+The Numbers

 Statistics Canada's latest Labour Force Survey reveals that 8.2% of Canadian workers rely primarily on gig work for their income, while another 6% use it to supplement traditional employment².
 This represents a dramatic shift from pre-2010 levels, when alternative work arrangements affected less than 4% of the workforce³.

 The sectors driving gig economy growth tell an interesting story.
 Transportation and food delivery services employ approximately 400,000 Canadians⁴.
-Professional services—including consulting, writing, design, and programming—account for another 600,000 workers⁵.
+Professional services, including consulting, writing, design, and programming, account for another 600,000 workers⁵.
 The remainder work in construction, retail, personal services, and various platform-based jobs.

 Average gig worker earnings vary dramatically by sector and time commitment.
 Full-time Uber drivers in major Canadian cities typically earn $35,000-$45,000 annually before expenses⁶.
 Freelance consultants and professionals can earn $50,000-$100,000 or more, depending on their expertise and client base⁷.
 Food delivery drivers working part-time average $15,000-$25,000 annually⁸.

-The Economic Trade-offs
+The Trade-offs

 Gig work offers flexibility that traditional employment often can't match.
 Parents can work around school schedules, students can earn money between classes, and professionals can pursue multiple interests simultaneously.
 According to a 2024 Environics survey, 73% of Canadian gig workers cite flexibility as their primary motivation⁹.